Awards

 2001 Mama Kuma: One Woman, Two Cultures by Deborah Carlyon

-2000 The Bone Flute by Nicole Bourke
+2000 The Bone Flute by Nike Bourke

 1999 Shoelaces by Jillian Watkinson (published as The Architect)